Blackjacx/WWDC/README.md

 - **watchOS 7**
   - Configure your own watch faces styled by your current living style
   - Watch faces can now be shared on Websites or via the usual sharing features of watchOS
-  - Workout app adds dance, cooldown, functional training and more workouts plus it is renamed to **Firness**
+  - Workout app adds dance, cooldown, functional training and more workouts plus it is renamed to **Fitness**
   - **Sleep Tracking** is a new app that helps you to get to bed at time using `Wind Down` which dims all distractions (also available in iPhone)
-  - **Handwashing detection** to make sure you wash as long as you're supposed to
+  - **Handwashing detection** to make sure you wash as long as you're supposed to (20 seconds shown in demo)
 - **Privacy Improvements**
   - **Location** only share rough location
   - **Camera** ...